 Stow-on-the-Wold

 Stow-on-the-Wold is a pretty market square town surrounded by 18th-century cottages and antique shops.
 This was an important town for the wool trade and as many as 20,000 sheep were sold in a day at the market.
 In fact, horse fairs are still held there twice a year.
+But venture beyond the market square, and you’ll be rewarded with breathtaking views of the surrounding Cotswolds countryside.
+Hike up to the Broadway Tower for panoramic vistas, or simply wander through the peaceful countryside lanes and soak in the serenity.

 Stow-on-the-Wold is an extremely historic town.
 You can still see the wooden stocks used as punishment in medieval times.
-It was also the site of the last battle of the English Civil War in 1646.
+It was also the site of the last battle of the English Civil War, in 1646.

 Castle Combe